Mon people: Music

 Mon culture and traditional heritages includes spiritual dances, musical instruments such as the kyam or "crocodile xylophone", the la gyan hsaing gong chime, the saung harp and a flat stringed instrument.
 Mon dances are usually played in a formal theater or sometimes in an informal district of any village.
 The dances are followed by background music using a circular set of tuned drums and claps, crocodile xylophone, gongs, flute, flat guitar, harp, violin, etc.

+Mon music also had a place at the Siamese court.
+Christian Bauer recorded that it was performed at royally sponsored cremations until the third reign of the Chakri dynasty, and doubted that the Chakri kings introduced the practice, suggesting that they drew on a tradition already in place.
+The Thai epic Khun Chang Khun Phaen carries lines of Mon song in Mon, and their Thai spellings follow the way the language was pronounced at the time.